JonSnowbd/note/readme.md

 For trading off some installation time and learning how to structure a save file(it's easy, I promise!) you get:

+- A code-first UI system inspired by MVU and Elm UI architecture.
+Make UI's with one function that defines all the props and reactions and let Note diff it against the current layout for efficient refreshes.
 - A built in per-project documentation journal
 - Very flexible and customizable transition system that lets you trigger a transition anywhere anytime, without needing to change your level, it can be used to simply cover a teleport.
-- Simple Mouse+Keyboard and Gamepad shared UI input framework, made with embedded nodes and focus targets.
+- Simple UI Focus mode meant to simplify adjusting a UI for use with Gamepad.
 - A pseudo ECS based on integration with nodes.
 - Automatic loading behaviours including loading screen and level changer, that all work together to make your game seamless, and handle better practices for you, such as asynchronous loading screens, and background pre-loading.
-- A new Godot tab with goodies such as a GDScript playground, a Note help page, and the journal.
 - A logic chain system for orchestrating game interactions.
 - A collection of optional commonplace UI Elements ready to use out of the box, such as control guides and tooltips.
 - And an extremely easy way to modify your types to have custom editors.
 Mever having to make a EditorInspectorPlugin again was really fun.
-- And lots of standalone node types and utility functions that cover, and much more.
+- Tons of standalone nodes and utility functions that cover basic needs

+Take any of note's features at your own pace or as you need them, or don't, note gives many advantages out of the box

 ![A picture of the in-editor journal that Note provides](/documentation/journal.png)